MOFA: Modular Factorial Design for Hyperparameter Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents a novel HPO method, MOFA, which enjoys the combined advantages of existing model-based and model-free HPO methods.
-It is model-free, parallelizable and sample efficient.
-To the best of our knowledge, MOFA is a very first step to exploit factorial design and analysis on HPO, and more advantaged techniques in these areas can be explored in the future.
-For example, extending the method to support tasks with categorical hyperparameters (e.g. optimizer) or tasks with mixed range size.
-Another novel direction is to combine model-free sampling with multi-fidelity HPO methods such as BOHB \citep{falkner2018bohb}.
+This paper presents a novel HPO method, MOFA, which combines the advantages of being model-free, parallelizable and sample efficient.
+To the best of our knowledge, MOFA is the very first step to exploit factorial design and analysis on HPO, and more sophisticated techniques in these areas can be explored in the future, e.g., exploring the \emph{trade-off} issues (strength $t$ and index $\lambda$) in OLH designs and exploiting more flexible factorial design such as near-orthogonal Latin Hypercubes \cite{cioppa2007efficient}.